ejp-rd-vp/cde-in-box/README.md

 #### Preparing input data

 The transformation services take `CSV` as input files.
-We provide `CSVs` with example data and `YARRRML` templates for each CDE module [here](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/YARRRML_Transform_Templates).
+We provide `CSVs` with example data and `YARRRML` templates for each CDE module [here](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/CDE_version_2.0.0).  (note that this leads you to the CDE Version 2 models.
+If you still depend on Version 1 models, navigate up one folder to the Version 1 models).
 The `YARRRML` templates are always loaded from GitHub automatically, so they stay up-to-date as we change the models in EJP-RD, but the `CSV` files must be added by the user.